Philadelphia launches pre-K program funded by soda tax

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+But even as it gets the new program started, the city is looking at a lawsuit filed by the American Beverage Association over the tax.
+City attorneys have asked the Pennsylvania Supreme Court to hear the case.

+Democratic Mayor Jim Kenney proposed the tax soon after taking office last year as an innovative way to pay for universal pre-K, one of his campaign priorities.
+Kenney sold the tax — which would also fund recreational projects across the city — by emphasizing the public good over public health.

-While participants do not have to fall in a particular income level, the average household income for families who applied was just under $35,000 a year.
+More than 180,000 Philadelphians live in deep poverty, many of them children.
+The average household income for families who applied during the recent enrollment period is just under $35,000 a year.
 More than eight in 10 applicants live at or below the federal poverty rate.

+The city council passed legislation creating the tax last summer.
+Kenney’s office stresses that the tax is paid by distributorships.
+The companies, however, can then pass it on to consumers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.